burstina/FastText-for-Godot-Engine/README.md

-# FastText ALPHA 1.0 - for Godot Engine
+# FastText for Godot Engine ALPHA 1.0
 Fast text class for Godot Engine.
 It is a workaround for FPS drop on **android devices** when using Label and LineEdit nodes.

 ## THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT."